valkey-io/valkey-doc/commands/json.resp.md

 * key - required, Redis key of document type
 * path - optional, a JSON path.
 Defaults to the root path if not provided

-## Return

-* If the path is enhanced syntax:
-    * Array of arrays.
-Each array element represents the RESP form of the value at one path.
-    * Empty array if the document key does not exist.

-* If the path is restricted syntax:
-    * Array, representing the RESP form of the value at the path.
-    * Null if the document key does not exist.

 ## Examples

 Enhanced path syntax: